cklapka/simple-meditation/README.md

 # This is my attempt to learn React Native
-I have currently following the following tutorial: https://www.youtube.com/watch?v=9UKCv9T_rIo&t=2074s
+I have currently following the this tutorial: https://www.youtube.com/watch?v=9UKCv9T_rIo&t=2074s

  Course developed by ‪@StevenCodeCraft‬